juanramirezc2/dotfiles/README.md

 # Dotfiles

 This is my collection of [configuration files](http://dotfiles.github.io/).
+**Feel free to create Issues to this repo if something in this config is not working as expected**

 i'm a huge fan of command line tools, this repository is my personal store of configurations for tools that i use or have used in the past. below is the list of tools that i use on a daily basis